inspo13/aInstagram-API/README.md

 # aInstagram-API

-DOCUMENTATION
+#In this repository, I have Designed and Developed an HTTP JSON API for the basic version of aInstagram.
-In this repository, I have Designed and Developed an HTTP JSON API for the basic version of aInstagram.
+#It is capable of doing the following operations-
-It is capable of doing the following operations- Create a User
+#Create a User
 Should be a POST request
 Use JSON request body
 URL should be ‘/users'